Buffalo Chicken Dumplings

 Key Ingredients in This Recipe

-• Dumpling wrapper – I use store-bought dumpling wrappers for this recipe.
-If you can’t find store-bought packages of dumpling wrappers, I recommend making your own using my recipe here.
+- Dumpling wrapper – I use store-bought dumpling wrappers for this recipe.
+If you can’t find store-bought packages of dumpling wrappers, I recommend making your own using the dough recipe in my pork and chive pan-fried dumpling recipe.
 Wonton wrappers are square though they can be cut into circles.
 Packages of the wrappers can be stored in the freezer and thawed at room temperature just before using.

-• Buffalo sauce – Buffalo sauce is made by whisking together hot sauce (preferably a vinegar based hot sauce like Frank’s Red Hot) with butter, vinegar, and Worcestershire in a small bowl.
-It’s so easy to make your own using my recipe here.
+- Buffalo sauce – Buffalo sauce is made by whisking together hot sauce (preferably a vinegar based hot sauce like Frank’s Red Hot) with butter, vinegar, and Worcestershire in a small bowl.
 You can also simply use a bottle of store-bought buffalo sauce.

-• Blue cheese dressing – I use store-bought blue cheese dressing with the dumplings for dipping.
-However, you can easily make your own using my recipe here
+- Blue cheese dressing – I love homemade blue cheese dressing or store-bought blue cheese dressing with the dumplings for dipping.

-Make the filling of the dumplings.
+Line a baking sheet with wax paper and set aside, then fill a small bowl with water to help seal the dumplings.
+Keep the dumpling wrappers covered with a damp paper towel to keep them from drying out as you work.
+To fill the dumplings, work one at a time.
 Lay one dumpling wrapper in the palm of your hand and use a finger to wet the edge of the wrapper with water.
 Scoop about 1 tablespoon of filling into the middle of the wrapper.

 Fold the dumpling in half (like a taco) by bringing up the bottom to meet the top, pinching to seal it.